Back to top

 4. How often must background checks be performed on program staff and volunteers?

-At a minimum, background checks should meet HRAP requirements.
-However, depending on the nature of the program or activity and the job responsibilities, more frequent checks may be advisable.
+At a minimum, background checks should meet Human Resources Administrative Practice Manual (HRAP) requirements.
+However, depending on the nature of the Program/Activity and the job responsibilities, more frequent checks may be advisable.
 For third party staff, or any staff or volunteers who do not work with minors on an ongoing basis, background checks at least every three years is recommended.

 5. Who is responsible for ensuring that all background checks have been completed prior to the start of the program?